ably/ably-cocoa/README.md

 ## Contributing

 1. Fork it
+2. Install dependencies by running `pod install` and `carthage bootstrap`
-2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Commit your changes (`git commit -am 'Add some feature'`)
-4. Ensure you have added suitable tests and the test suite is passing
+5. Ensure you have added suitable tests and the test suite is passing
-4. Push to the branch (`git push origin my-new-feature`)
+6. Push to the branch (`git push origin my-new-feature`)
-5. Create a new Pull Request
+7. Create a new Pull Request

 ## Release Process